 No facilities are provided, therefore all campers must be totally self-contained.

 Tents, camper trailers and caravans are welcome.
 Some camp sites require 4WD to access.

 Boating access in the Coorong is available at some camp sites – launch sites are unmade and are shallow therefore only small boats can be launched on site.

-Larger boats can be launched at the Mundoo Channel boat ramp and motored around to your campsite for the duration of your stay.
+Larger boats can be launched at the Mundoo Channel boat ramp and motored around to your campsite (specific campsites allow boat access) for the duration of your stay.

 Our camp sites only suit those who wish to set up camp and not drive anywhere for the duration, due to access restrictions crossing the barrages on and off Mundoo & Ewe Islands.

 Please note that porta pottis are essential as you are not permitted to dig holes for toilet purposes.